-Our activity programmes are specifically designed with teenagers in mind and include a balanced mix of sports, activities, workshops, local visits and excursions to ensure our students have fun, make friends, practice their English and learn more about British culture & heritage.
+Our activity programmes are specifically designed to include a balanced mix of sports, activities, workshops, local visits and excursions to ensure our students have fun, make friends, practise their English and learn more about British culture & heritage.

-We aim for students to maximise their use of English outside of the classroom and this is achieved through participating in activities, interacting with our staff, making friends with other students and through our Activity Books, which support students’ language learning whilst on local visits and excursions.
+We aim for students to maximise their use of English outside of the classroom and this is achieved through participating in activities, interacting with our staff, making friends with other students, and also through our Activity Books, which support students’ language learning.

 We believe an important aspect of the study holiday is for students to learn about the local history and culture of the area in which they are staying.
 As such, we put a lot of importance on well-organised and informative trips to places of historic and cultural interest.
 We include:

-- 3 full day excursions per 2 weeks included in all locations
+- 3 full-day excursions per 2 weeks included

-- 1 half day excursion (or premium entrance) per week minimum
+- Minimum 1 half-day excursion (or premium entrance) per week

 - All entrance fees and travel costs as required for the programme

 - Evening activities include discos, quizzes, fashion shows, talent shows, film nights, treasure hunts, karaokes and more

-- Morning and afternoon teaching timetable operates in peak weeks.
-Students alternate weekly between morning classes/activities and afternoon classes/activities (Except in Hatfield & London Wembley where lessons are morning only and activities are afternoons only throughout the course)
+Morning and afternoon teaching timetable operates in peak weeks; students alternate weekly between morning classes/activities and afternoon classes/activities (excludes Hatfield where lessons are morning only and activities are afternoons only throughout the course)

-Please refer to the downloadable activity programmes for more details.
+Please refer to the sample activity programmes for more details.
 (All programmes are subject to change.)